 Do you have questions about how divorce can impact the ability to obtain mortgage financing?
 A Certified Divorce Lending Professional's (CDLP™) knowledge and experience can help make the transition much smoother and successful for all parties involved.

-Working with an experienced mortgage professional who is well versed in the many ways divorce affects the mortgage is a huge benefit to both the divorce team as well as the divorcing homeowners.
-You can't think traditionally when working with divorce and mortgage financing.
+Working with an experienced divorce mortgage planner who is well versed in the many ways divorce affects the mortgage is a huge benefit to both the divorce team as well as the divorcing homeowners.
+You can't think traditionally when working with divorce and mortgage planning.

-Always work with a Certified Divorce Lending Professional (CDLP™) when going through a divorce and real estate or mortgage financing is present.
+Always work with a Certified Divorce Lending Professional (CDLP™) when going through a divorce and real property or mortgage financing is present.

 This is for informational purposes only and not to provide legal or tax advice.
 You should contact an attorney or tax professional to obtain legal and tax advice.
 Interest rates and fees are estimates provided for informational purposes only and are subject to market changes.
 This is not a commitment to lend.
 Rates change daily – call for current quotations.

 Copyright Divorce Lending Association.
 No portion of this post may be reproduced without the written consent of the Divorce Lending Association.